Paper Giant

 /

-Our research revealed something schools rarely name: the hidden labour of engagement.
-At Katherine High, an engagement officer described administering insulin daily — work far beyond any job description, yet essential for keeping students connected.
+Much of the work that keeps students connected to school never appears in a job description.
+At Katherine High, an engagement officer described administering insulin daily — essential care, quietly absorbed into the school day.
 At Warakirri, a parent searching for alternatives told us simply, "We've run out of schools."

 We also found that 'engagement' itself was deeply contested.
-Across 57 interviews, we identified eight distinct — and often conflicting — definitions.
+Across 57 interviews we heard eight distinct — and often conflicting — definitions.
 Teachers measured attendance.
 Students described belonging.
 Parents talked about safety.
-These aren't just semantic differences; they shape what gets funded, what gets measured, and whose experience counts.
+Those differences shape what gets funded, what gets measured, and whose experience counts.

 At my old school, I had no one.
 People were horrible to me.
 Here, people actually talk to me.
 I have friends.
 It sounds simple but it's everything.